pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 # OpenBiodiv RDF Guide

-This is the OpenBiodiv/OBKMS Knowledge System RDF guide.
+This is the Open Biodiversity Knowledge Management System (OBKMS) RDF Guide.
+In the rest of this document OBKMS will be more compactly as OpenBiodiv Knowledge System, or simply OpenBiodiv.
+OpenBiodiv/OBKMS Knowledge System RDF guide.
 It is intended to explain to human users and define for computers the data model of OpenBiodiv/OBKMS and aid users in generating OpenBiodiv/OBKMS-compatible RDF and in creating  working SPARQL queries or other extensions for